 Today’s review is of KinderBach, which gives online piano lessons for preschoolers (approximately ages 3-7).
-My 3-year-old, 5-year-old, and I have spent the last 6 weeks using KinderBach, specifically The KinderBach Online Piano Lesson Membership with Teacher Corner.
+My 3-year-old, 5-year-old, and I have spent the last 6 weeks using KinderBach, specifically KinderBach Online Piano Lessons.
 We were able to complete Level 1 of the 6 levels.
 Each level has 10 weeks of lessons, with 4 lessons per week.

 My children found KinderBach very engaging.
 We rarely did only one lesson at a time–they wanted to keep on going and going!
 And often they wanted to repeat a previous lesson from the time before.
 Miss Karri who teaches the lessons really connects to the kids well.
 She is fun and funny. 🙂